Slovakia Davis Cup team

 The Slovakia men's national tennis team represents Slovakia in Davis Cup tennis competition and are governed by the Slovak Tennis Association.

 Slovakia finished as runners-up in 2005, losing 3–2 to Croatia in the final.
 They currently compete in the Europe/Africa Zone of Group I. They last competed in the World Group in 2006.

 History

 Slovakia competed in its first Davis Cup in 1994.
 Slovak players had previously played for Czechoslovakia.

 Following the 2005 Davis Cup World Group competition, the International Tennis Federation (ITF) announced that Karol Beck, one of the players for Slovakia, had tested positive for the beta agonist clenbuterol during the semifinal against Argentina, which Slovakia won 4–1.

 Results and fixtures

-The following are lists of match results and scheduled matches for the current year.
+The following are lists of match results and scheduled matches for the previous and upcoming season.